SumitRodrigues/HeadStarter-AI-Apprenticeship-Project-1-Personal-Website/README.txt

 ## Customization

-- You can easily update the content in `index.html` to include your own projects, skills, and contact information.
+- You can easily update the content in `index.html` to include your projects, skills, and contact information.
-- The images in the `assets/images/` directory can be replaced with your own project thumbnails or logos.
+- The images in the `assets/images/` directory can replace your project thumbnails or logos.

 ## License

 This project is open-source and available under the MIT License.
-Feel free to use and modify it as per your needs.
+Feel free to use and modify it as you need.

 ## Contact